rtyle/sonos-relay/README.md

 # Raspberry Pi Installation

+This describes the installation from a Fedora Linux machine.
-I did this on my Fedora Linux machine but the same results can be achieved otherwise.
+The same results can be achieved otherwise.

 Download a [Raspberry Pi OS image](https://www.raspberrypi.com/software/operating-systems/).
 Raspberry Pi OS Lite will suffice.